aws-greengrass/aws-greengrass-nucleus/README.md

 You'll probably find the coding style to be a trifle odd.
 It is very paranoid about failures and tries to catch, cope with, and (maybe) repair failures locally.
 Mike Duigou did a nice talk on this topic: [Always Be Running: long running and fault tolerant java services](https://youtu.be/agXce0lSo60).

 This project has continous integration implemented using AWS CodeBuild.
-The library is built and deployed to a private maven repository.
+For each push to the master branch, the library is built and deployed to a private maven repository.

 You can set this up in your project as follows:

 ```xml